Banner: Students in CSU K-12 programs working, hiking, with animals and making friends

 Venture Validator Summer Camp

-Hybrid-Online via Zoom and in-person CSU Fort Collins Campus
+Online via Zoom OR in-person at the Fort Collins CSU Campus or SPUR Denver Campus

 The Venture Validator Youth Summer Camp is hosted by the CSU College of Business Institute for Entrepreneurship designed for incoming 7th-12th grade students to explore what it takes to become an entrepreneur in a safe, engaging, and fun space.